 To address these issues, EV Clinic proposes the following steps:

-1. Enforce Regulatory Oversight: Governments and regulatory bodies must hold manufacturers accountable for warranty claims, particularly in cases involving safety.
+Enforce Regulatory Oversight: Governments and regulatory bodies must hold manufacturers accountable for warranty claims, particularly in cases involving safety.

-2. Increase Transparency: Automakers should provide clear documentation for all repairs, defects, and recall procedures.
+Increase Transparency: Automakers should provide clear documentation for all repairs, defects, and recall procedures.

-3. Enhance Consumer Protection Laws: Strengthen legal frameworks to ensure warranties are honored and manipulated tactics like error code erasure are penalized.
+Enhance Consumer Protection Laws: Strengthen legal frameworks to ensure warranties are honored and manipulated tactics like error code erasure are penalized.

 Conclusion

 The automotive industry must confront its systemic failings and prioritize customer welfare over short-term profits.
 At EV Clinic, we remain committed to exposing and challenging these injustices while advocating for fair treatment for all vehicle owners.
-The term “warranty rape” may be provocative, but it reflects the harsh reality faced by countless customers left vulnerable by manufacturers’ exploitative practices.
+The term “warranty abuse” may be provocative, but it reflects the harsh reality faced by countless customers left vulnerable by manufacturers’ exploitative practices.
 Owners often do not have money and time to fight those issues.

 It’s time for automakers to uphold their promises and restore integrity to their warranties.